 8. Even better, use a biro

-Though, if possible, we prefer to mark the position of the hole with a biro.
+If possible, we prefer to mark the position of the hole with a biro.
 Any colour will do, the ink sticks to, and shows up well, even on black butyl.

 9. Get the hole in your sights

 We draw a circle around the hole, just a bit bigger than the size of the patch to be used.
 With the hole in the very centre.
 We then draw a pair of crosshairs centred on the hole with the ends extending outside the circle.
-This allow you to rough the site of the hole, apply vulcanising solution and let it cure, without losing the exact centre location of the hole.
+This allows you to rough the site of the hole, apply vulcanising solution and let it cure, without losing the exact centre location of the hole.

 10. Rough up the tube

 Roughen the butyl around the hole with the small piece of sandpaper included in the patch kit.
-We have in extremis, roughened it using a handy kerbstone.
+We have, in extremis, roughened it using a handy kerbstone.
 You're only looking to give the surface a 'key', so don't make it a ragged affair.

 Let the vulcanising solution cure.
 This takes around five minutes, check your particular patch kit brand for the exact timing.
 Don't be tempted to rush it, however far behind the group you might be getting.
 One fix is quicker than two.